laconbass/good-practices/README.md

 Developing a website or web app is, essentially, developing software.
 The human knowledge about the software development process has evolved during the years, looking for processes that improve productivity and quality.
 It's important to study this evolution and conclude what we will use on our daily practices.

 There are lots of articles and books to read about this topic.
-As a quick start and overview, [this article on wikipedia](http://en.wikipedia.org/wiki/Software_development_process) and ones refererenced from it.
+A good quick start point, as overview, is [this article on wikipedia](http://en.wikipedia.org/wiki/Software_development_process), and its references.

 Reading about this topic raises to the foreground the benefits of following a *software development method*.

 ## The software development methodology ##

-[This presentation written by Hamid Faridani](http://www.gtislig.org/HamidFaridani_GuideToSelectingSWMethodologies_SOC_PDD_20110305.pdf) introduces well the concept of *software development methodology* and the existing key methodologies.
-It also gives the keys to decide the methodology to be used for a concrete project.
+[This slide show written by Hamid Faridani](http://www.gtislig.org/HamidFaridani_GuideToSelectingSWMethodologies_SOC_PDD_20110305.pdf) introduces well the concept of *software development methodology* and some existing key methodologies.
+It also gives keys to decide the methodology to be used for a concrete project, but before taking

+Notice the slide show presents two approaches:
+* The classical ones, also known as *heavy*.
+* The newer ones, also known as *light* or *agile*.

+Notice the turning point in the approaches is [the agile manifesto](http://agilemanifesto.org/), the base of all agile methodologies.

+TEST DRIVEN DEVELOPMENT

 ### Dilemma ###